 2. Provide resources that make everyone feel comfortable

 Having applicants look locally first can make the hunt for financial assistance more manageable.
-Students are often discouraged when they realise they’re one of thousands applying for a national scholarship, but a local one seems more feasible if they learn they would be one of a dozen applicants.
+A student can be discouraged when they realise they’re one of thousands applying for a national scholarship, but a local one seems more feasible if they learn they would be one of a dozen applicants.

-Plenty of programmes can alleviate financial burdens, but if applicants and their families don’t know where to turn, they may leave valuable funding on the table, or worse, walk away from higher education.
+Plenty of programmes can alleviate financial burdens, but if applicants and their families don’t know where to turn, they might leave valuable funding on the table or, worse, walk away from higher education.

 3. Ensure financial aid and admissions departments work in tandem